 4. Silicon Avatar (TNG)

-We’re stretching here, but the antagonist of this episode is literally described by Dr. Soong as a “giant snowflake,” and what would Christmas be without a little snow?
+We’re stretching here, but the antagonist of this episode is described as a “giant snowflake,” and what would Christmas be without a little snow?

 While not one of the more celebrated entries in the film franchise, Generations features the only instance in Trek canon of people actually celebrating Christmas:

-Just try not to remember that Picard is celebrating Christmas over, literally, the dead bodies of his brother and nephew.
+Just try not to remember that Picard is celebrating Christmas while mourning the death of his brother and nephew.
 Also shouldn’t his fantasy family have been the same one from The Inner Light?

 2. Devil’s Due (TNG)